ElwynVdb/GoogleSheetsJSONConverter/readme.md

 # Google Sheets to JSON

-(This project no longer works, this is due to V3 being deprecated, and no longer in use by google.)
+(This project no longer works, this due to V3 being deprecated, and no longer in use by google.)

 This program can be used to convert any sheets with data to a JSON